 - whether the equipment meets its design requirements.

-If two or more certificates are prepared for an item or system of fire protection equipment, the certificates need not be prepared by the same person.
+If two or more certificates are prepared for an item or system of fire protection equipment: the certificates need not be prepared by the same person.

-Survey means a visual inspection of fire protection equipment to identify if the equipment has been altered, damaged or compromised.
+Survey—means a visual inspection of fire protection equipment to identify if the equipment has been altered, damaged or compromised.

-Scopes of work
+Change to scope of work

-The new ‘certify’ classes do not include inspect and test work.
 From 1 May 2021, ‘certify’ licensees seeking to ‘inspect and test’ fire equipment must obtain the relevant class for ‘inspect and test’ work by stream.

 New fire licence classes for ‘inspect and test’ work are detailed below: